bishopb/terraform-component/README.md

 # Overview

-A component is an isolated unit of cloud functionality.
-This mono-repo holds multiple components, a suite of tools to help deploy them, and common functionality to enhance component collaboration.
+A component is an isolated unit of infrastructure, defined as Terraform HCL.
+This mono-repo supports multiple components, a suite of tools to help deploy them, and common functionality to enhance component collaboration.

+## Motivation

+In ["What is Terraform?"][tf-whatis], HashiCorp says (emphasis ours):

+> HashiCorp Terraform is an infrastructure as code tool that lets you define
+> both cloud and on-prem resources in human-readable configuration files that
+> you can version, reuse, and share. _You can then use a consistent workflow to
+> provision and manage all of your infrastructure throughout its lifecycle._

+Terraform, as a tool ecosystem, neither provides a consistent deployment workflow nor has an opinion on how such a workflow should be written.
+This gap leads to workflow frameworks like [Terragrunt][terragrunt-home] and this framework.

-## Directory organization
+## Guiding principles

-* `bin` contains tools useful for generating and deploying multiple terraform components.
-* `components` contains sub-directories, one for each separate terraform-based component.
-You might want to use git sub-modules to separate your components from this wrapper.
-* `lib` contains modules useful and common functionality that is to be used across multiple terraform components.
-By adjusting configuration files in this folder you can alter overall component behavior, activate common features, and more.
+Workflow frameworks are opinionated.
+They dictate configuration format and organization, workflow initiation and intervention, error handling, and so on.
+This framework adopts the following principles:

+1. *Only `terraform`, `docker`, `bash`, and POSIX tools need to be installed.*
+   Fewer dependencies means its easier to get started.
+Conventional dependencies means less has to be learned to use the framework.
+1. *Configuration is written in `bash` and supports all programmatic features of `bash` 3+*.
+Terraform is declarative, but shell programming and tools provide lots more control over the generated Terraform.
+1. *Each terraform action comes from a uniquely tagged immutable image.* Changes made to infrastructure must be from authoritative source that is traceable back to a single point of control.
+1. *Common needs should be automatic.
+Uncommon needs should be easy.* Provider configuration and authentication, remote state management, universal resource tags, and many more common features should be built in.
+Where no built-in exists, it should be easy to make one.

 ## Operation

+This workflow framework organizes resources into components, which as mentioned are isolated units of infrastructure.

 When you select a component to deploy, this wrapper will combine the common files from `lib` with the component specific files from `components/` into a build